HandMap/HandMap.github.io/_posts/2016-09-27-opencv3-install-on-macos-sierra.markdown

 Your version of the command above might vary depending on where you local python libraries are installed.
 Amend as necessary.

-And presto! you should be able to import and check the version of OpenCV from the command line interpreter
+And presto! you should be able to import and check the version of OpenCV from the python command line interpreter

 ```bash
 # nathan at nathan-macbook in ~ [23:51:55]